oscarcenteno/api-server-sim/readme.md

 ## Also

 * Contract testing
-  * Validate simulation scenarios against a swagger file
+  * Validate simulation scenarios (requests and responses) against a swagger file
 * Make your test automation aware of external dependencies:
   * Spy on calls made
-  * SMTP Server and emails verification endpoints
+  * Spy on emails sent
+* Videos with advice on designing a testable backend system and how the Simulator can